Calgary Housing Market Report

 Context

 Homes in Calgary are much more affordable than homes in Toronto and Vancouver.
 At the same time, Calgary is slightly less affordable than Montreal's larger housing market.
-Yet, prices have risen 39% over the past five years, and affordability has declined significantly in Calgary.
-This trend makes life for renters and future homeowners more difficult and reduces economic dynamism and productivity growth in the largest population center in Canada's prairies.
+Yet, prices have risen 36% over the past five years, and affordability has declined significantly in Calgary.
+This trend makes life more difficult for renters and future homeowners, reducing economic dynamism and productivity growth in Canada's largest population center in the prairies.

-The recent shift toward more balanced and buyer-favorable conditions, driven by increased supply in both resale and rental markets along with slower population growth, is helping to ease some affordability pressures.
+The recent shift toward more balanced conditions, driven by increased supply in both resale and rental markets along with slower population growth, continues to ease affordability pressures.

 Supply and Demand

 The impact varies significantly by property type.
-Apartment condominiums are experiencing the most pronounced buyer market conditions with 5.0 months of supply, while detached homes at 3.7 months remain in balanced conditions.
-Row homes and semi-detached properties are at 3.6 and 4.0 months, respectively.
+Apartment condominiums continue to experience buyer's market conditions, with a 5.5-month supply, while detached homes, at 3.0 months, remain in seller’s market conditions.
+Row homes and semi-detached properties are at 3.5 and 3.3 months, respectively, showing balanced market conditions.

 For a longer-term horizon, it is instructive to consider changes in the Calgary population and the number of housing starts.